jessesmith-13/jessesmith-13/README.md

 I’m a full-stack developer based in Seattle focused on building user friendly, shippable web applications.
 I care deeply about clean UX, strong architecture, and turning ambiguous ideas into reliable products.

-I’ve worked across the stack — from APIs and databases to polished UI — and enjoy collaborating closely with clients and teams to ship meaningful software.
+I’ve worked across the stack - from APIs and databases to polished UI - and enjoy collaborating closely with clients and teams to ship impactful software.

 ---